THE MIDDLE S01E02 - HOMECOMING - TRANSCRIPT

 They ain't got to eat MacDonald's.

-We got some bologna in the back, = bologna is a type of sausage
+We got some bologna in the back,

 I'll pull over. pull over = stop at the side of the road